-Glory ..., Both now ..., the foregoing is repeated..
+Glory ..., Now & ever ..., the foregoing is repeated..

-After the Polyeleos, this Magnification: Meet it is to magnify thee, O Theotokos, that art more honorable than the cherubim and beyond compare more glorious than the seraphim.
+After the Polyeleos, this Magnification: Meet it is to magnify thee, O Theotokos, more honorable than the cherubim and beyond compare more glorious than the seraphim.

 Selected Psalm verse:

 A: O God, give Thy judgment to the king, and thy righteousness to the son of the king.